 How Shopify did it

-Tobi Lütke’s April 2025 internal memo wasn’t a starting gun — it was several waves in.
-He layered: AI as a baseline expectation → AI usage in performance reviews → managers must demonstrate why AI cannot do the job before approving new hires.
+Tobi Lütke’s April 2025 internal memo wasn’t a starting gun: it was several waves in.
+He layered: AI as a baseline expectation, then AI usage in performance reviews, then managers must demonstrate why AI cannot do the job before approving new hires.
 Each wave compressed the room to ignore the previous one.

 Why one strong wave isn’t enough